Marcus Semien Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.
+- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.31).

-- The Yankees have the third-ranked team ERA among all league pitching staffs (3.36).
+- Yankees pitchers combine to allow 25 home runs (one per game), the ninth-fewest in baseball.

-- Yankees pitchers combine to surrender the ninth-fewest home runs in baseball (25 total, one per game).
+- In his most recent time out on Sunday against the Toronto Blue Jays, the right-hander tossed 5 2/3 innings, giving up no earned runs while surrendering three hits.

-- His last time out came on Saturday against the Toronto Blue Jays, when the right-hander tossed 5 2/3 scoreless innings while allowing four hits.
+- The 27-year-old has an ERA of 6.30, with 10.8 strikeouts per nine innings, in five games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.